Question: Will eating cooked food break/invalidates your wudu?

 جابر بن عبد الله رضي الله عنه “أنه سُئِل عن الوُضوءِ ممّا مَسَّتِ النار، فقال: لا، قد كنَّا زمانَ النبيِّ صلّى الله عليه وسلّم لا نجِدُ مثلَ ذلك من الطعام إلاّ قليلاً، فإِذا نحنُ وَجَدناهُ لم يكن لنا مَنَادِيلُ إلاّ أكَفَّنا وَسَواعدَنا وأقْدامَنا. ثمَّ نُصلِّي ولا نَتَوضأ”.

-Basically, those ahadith that talk about making wudu after cooked food is necessary, are intended to literal wudu which is to wash hands and rinse our mouth so that we don’t have smell food that we just ate.
+Basically, those ahadith that talk about making wudu after cooked food is necessary, are intended to be literal wudu which is to wash hands and rinse our mouth so that we don’t have the smell of food that we just ate.

 We also offer one on one online Quran classes for those who want to learn Quran online and other Islamic courses.